 In both locations, you’ll investigate global food security and nutrition challenges and their links to sustainable development, public health, and socio-political stability.
 You will explore food sovereignty, global health, climate change, humanitarian emergencies, and forced migration in the context of global food security.
 Lecturers will provide you with concrete illustrations of food security challenges in the context of development, environment, migration, and human rights.

-Study French and live with a family in the French-speaking canton of Vaud, where you’ll be immersed in Francophone culture.
+Be immersed in Francophone culture by studying French and living with a family in the French-speaking canton of Vaud.

-Explore Istria, at the crossroads of Germanic, Latin, and Slavic cultures, and enjoy its high-quality olive oils and truffles.
-Spend a day in Venice.
+Spend a week in Istria, at the crossroads of Germanic, Latin, and Slavic cultures, and enjoy its high-quality olive oils and truffles.
+You’ll also spend a day in Venice.

 Critical Global Issue of Study